jordanaron22/ImputingMetabolites/README.md

 num_of_metabos <- 20
 sample_size <- 1000
 num_to_remove <- 4
-#Set to 0 for most accurate MICE prediction
+#Set num_of_predictors 0 for most accurate MICE prediction
 #Takes more time so I often set it to 20 for general debugging
+#Determines amount of other values MICE considers during its imputation
+#Set to 0 uses quickpred() function
 num_of_predictors <- 20

 ```